ADennis450/GroceryStoreCheckoutKata/README.md

 <li>MSTest.TestFramework --version 2.1.1</li>

 ## How to Use
 To start the API navigate to the project directory (../CheckoutOrderKata/GroceryStoreCheckoutKata) and execute the commands `dotnet build` and `dotnet run`.
-Use the localhost url returned to the terminal as the base url for the API.
+Copy the localhost url returned to the terminal as the base url for the API.
+In a browser navigate to {baseurl}/api/checkout

 ## API Documention
 Documentation for the API can be found here [Postman Documentation](https://documenter.getpostman.com/view/4352737/Tz5p6dS4)